sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

     }
     ```

-  - destroy:
+**Add a destroy method to Model's prototype which:**

-    - Method that has the parameters `object_id`, and `callback`
+  1. Method that has the parameters `object_id`, and `callback`
-    - Searches the Model `data` array for a matching object that has the same `object_id`
+  2. Searches the Model `data` array for a matching object that has the same `object_id`
-    - Removes the matching object from the Model `data` array
+  3. Removes the matching object from the Model `data` array
-    - Returns the matching object within a callback call
+  4. Returns the matching object within a callback call

     ```js
     Model.prototype.delete: function(objectId, callback) {